Laughing Leopard Press

 Have you heard?
 A. Blob is back and this time, things are about to get stickier than ever.
 When A. Blob boards the school bus, it seems like the children of Lincoln Elementary School will never get away from its ooey, gooey bullying behavior, but can one small voice change everything?
 Even A. Blob?
 Find out in A. Blob on a Bus, by L.A.
 Kefalos, the second installment of The Blob Series, coming this spring.

-This is A. Blob, by L.A.
+Before it was on a bus, A. Blob was wreaking havoc on the elementary playground in This is A. Blob, by L.A.
 Kefalos.
 A. Blob pokes and prods, throws sticks and stones, and makes recess a nightmare for the children of Lincoln Elementary School.
 As the story progresses, though, we learn there just might be more to A. Blob than meets the eye.
-Along with its powerful illustrations and rhymed verse for early readers, this story invites children to put themselves in the shoes of another and encourages readers to consider why bullies behave the way they do – and start to consider what can be done to help.
+Along with its powerful illustrations and rhymed verse for early readers, this story invites children to put themselves in the shoes of another and encourages readers to consider why bullies behave the way they do – and start to consider what can be done to help. |

 About Laughing Leopard Press